caoccao/Javet/docs/reference/resource_management/lock.rst

 1. Implicit Mode
 ----------------

 Javet automatically handles the ``lock()`` and ``unlock()`` regardless of thread context switch.
-So, in most of the cases, application just calls regular API without calling single line of locking API.
+So, in most of the cases, applications just call regular API without calling a single line of locking API.

 2. Explicit Mode
 ----------------

-In explicit mode, application just needs to surround the code block with a ``V8Locker`` applied by ``try-with-resource``.
-Internally, Javet allocates a long-live V8 locker instead of creating V8 locker per API call to achieve better performance.
+In the explicit mode, applications just need to surround the code block with a ``V8Locker`` protected by ``try-with-resource``.
+Internally, Javet allocates a long-live V8 locker instead of creating ad-hoc V8 locker per API call to achieve better performance.

 .. code-block:: java